Fortescue (company): Yindjibarndi legal case

-As of 2023, Fortescue has not provided any compensation or received permission from the Yindjibarndi people to carry out mining on their land, despite them receiving permission from a larger local Aboriginal corporation, composed of most of the community leaders and elders.
-Fortescue's operations in the area have destroyed about 250 cultural and sacred sites.
+As of 2023, Fortescue had not provided compensation to, or received permission from, the Yindjibarndi people to carry out mining on their land, despite their receiving permission from a larger local Aboriginal corporation, composed of most of the community leaders and elders.
+Fortescue's operations in the area were said to have destroyed about 250 cultural and sacred sites.

 In 2024, the case between Fortescue and Yindjibarndi people continued in the Federal Court.
 A hearing was held in Roebourne and at a sacred site on Yindjibarndi country, called Bangkangarra, located in the Hamersley Range, in the Pilbara.
-The Federal Court was informed that a ceremony traditionally used to reconcile the Yindjibarndi people of the Pilbara after disputes has now been impacted by a division among the traditional owners.
+The Federal Court was informed that a ceremony traditionally used to reconcile the Yindjibarndi people of the Pilbara after disputes had been affected by a division among the traditional owners.
 During the court hearing on-country, a visibly upset Yindjibarndi elder testified before the Federal Court that Fortescue Metals Group had "stolen" and "destroyed" Yindjibarndi land.
 Yindjibarndi elder Stanley Warrie wept as he directed Federal Court judge Stephen Burley to observe the red land, now marred by Fortescue’s large metal pipes on the outskirts of its iron ore pit.
 Warrie told the Federal Court "Fortescue has stolen the land...This is my religion, and it’s been destroyed, my stories, my life.
 Yindjibarndi land is where my religion is."

 During the court case, a senior Yindjibarndi person testified that the land had been so disturbed that it no longer attracted birds, flora, fauna, and sources of traditional food.
 When asked why, the traditional owner pointed to a mine processing site and stated, "You can see what’s happening here, this infrastructure."
 He further explained that trucks and cars used at the mine site had disrupted the land.

-The court then visited another location—a rock shelter with evidence of occupation dating back 35,000 years—situated beneath an iron ore haulage road.
+The court then visited another location – a rock shelter with evidence of occupation dating back 35,000 years – situated beneath an iron ore haulage road.
 Justice Burnley remarked that he wanted the court to note the "constant and audible sound of vehicles" during the visit.

-Fortescue maintains that it does not owe compensation to the Yindjibarndi people, arguing that the responsibility lies with the state of WA, which granted the tenements.
-The WA government disagrees, asserting that the miner is solely responsible.
+Fortescue asserted that it does not owe compensation to the Yindjibarndi people, arguing that the responsibility lies with the state of Western Australia, which granted the tenements.
+The Government of Western Australia disagreed, asserting that the miner is solely responsible.

-Both parties agreed that compensation is owed.
+Both parties then agreed that compensation is owed.
 This was conveyed to the court during a week-long hearing at the town hall in Roebourne, the same location where negotiations between the Yindjibarndi people and Andrew Forrest broke down in 2011.

 Some Yindjibarndi people have stated that the divisions among family and community members resulting from the Fortescue case may be irreparable.

+In May 2026, the Federal Court ordered Fortescue to pay $150.1 million in compensation to the Yindjibarndi Ngurra Aboriginal Corporation.